emkobg/emkobg/README.md

-- 🔭 I’m currently working on learning all about Python/R Studios/SQL/Tableau
+- 🔭 I’m currently working on learning all about Python/R/SQL/Tableau
-- 🌱 I’m currently learning Python/R Studio
+- 🌱 I’m currently learning Python/R
 - 👯 I’m looking to collaborate on many projects
 - 🤔 I’m looking for help with home improvement projects
 - 💬 Ask me about cars